 As such, basement dehumidifiers work just like any other dehumidifier – albeit with a few differences.
 The dehumidifiers have fans that blow stale air into the intake vents.
 This air passed over cold coils where the moisture in the air is condensed.

 From there, cool, moisture-free air returns into the house through a separate set of outlet ducts.
-Meanwhile, the condensed moisture collects in a pan or tray inside the dehumidifier unit and is later drained out manually or automatically.
+Meanwhile, the condensed moisture collects in a pan or tray inside the dehumidifier unit and is later drained out manually or you can purchase a dehumidifier with a hose to drain out automatically.

 The main difference in the working mechanism is that basement dehumidifiers are more powerful and have a higher capacity for moisture removal.